 What date should I arrive and leave?

-You should arrive at Bandaranaike International Airport in Colombo (CMB) the day before your selected start date, being any Sunday.
-You will then make your way to the nearby hotel to get some much needed rest and to explore the capital, before making your way to the project site the next day.
+You should arrive at Bandaranaike International Airport in Colombo (CMB) on your selected start date, being any Sunday.
+You will then make your own way to the nearby hotel to get some much needed rest and to explore the capital, before making your way to the project site the next day.

 The programme ends on a Monday of your final week and you should depart the accommodation on this day.
 Our local team will be happy to help organise any onward journeys or book transport back to the airport.